101: Effective Case Book-in Pharmacovigilance: A Step-by-Step Guide 🎟️

 Search for duplicates

-πŸ“’ Recommendation: I recommend reviewing our article for a detailed overview of the sources, impacts, and challenges involved by duplicates.
+πŸ“’ Recommendations: I recommend reviewing our article for a detailed overview of the sources, impacts, and challenges involved by duplicates and secondly describing about identifying duplicates effectively.

 Key Takeaways: